 This is the latest in a long line of failed racist hoax note attempts, and the anti-white cause is being badly set back by the perception that most, if not all, of these cases are perpetrated by underhanded SJW students out to further their cause.
-That perception has to change if we are to get anywhere, and the only way to do that (seeing as whites are not going to write these notes themselves) is for students to be better trained so that they don’t get caught.
+That perception has to change if we are to get anywhere, and the only way to do that (seeing as whitey is not going to write these notes himself) is for students to be better trained so that they don’t get caught.

 That’s where I come in.
 With my new online course ‘How to Write a Racist Hoax Note 101’ (coming soon) I will teach you how to write a foolproof note.
 I’ll advise on the right sort of language to use, on how to prevent yourself being caught, and explain the best techniques for surviving a college or police interrogation so you don’t give yourself away.